Dainerx/parallel-distributed-computing-C/README.md

 ## Benchmarking

 It is important to note that benchmarking varies from one exectuion to another.
 To benchmark in a more accurate way I highly recommend surrounding the computing section by a for loop in order to get the average computing time for each computing section.

+## Contributing

+Contributing is welcomed by everyone.
+Please feel free to open any issue or pull request.